Martin Shakkum: Subsequent career

 In 1998, Shakkum survived an assassination attempt.
-On 8 September, around 9 PM, near his house, his car was shot from the machine gun.
-Shakkum has not suffered, the employee of Fund "Reform" Valery Basok, who was with him in the car, received a slight injury.
+On 8 September, around 9 PM, near his house, his car was shot from a machine gun.
+Shakkum was not injured.
+However, the employee of Fund "Reform" Valery Basok, who was with him in the car, received a slight injury.
 Commenting on the attack, Shakkum stated that he could not link the incident to his personal and public life.

 In December 1999, Shakkum was elected to the State Duma for the Istra single-member constituency.
 He was supported by the electoral bloc Fatherland — All Russia.
 In the election, Martin Shakkum was ahead of three incumbent State Duma deputies in his constituency, and showed one of the highest results in the elections for single-member constituencies in terms of the percentage of votes.
 In 2003, 2007, 2011 and 2016 he was re-elected to the State Duma.

 Shakkum was a member of the Presidium of the General Council of United Russia in 2004-2005, and in 2006 became a member of the Supreme Council of party.
-In publications and speeches in 2000 and 2004, Shakkum has actively supported Vladimir Putin in his presidential campaigns.
+In publications and speeches in 2000 and 2004, Shakkum actively supported Vladimir Putin in his presidential campaigns.

 At a meeting between a United Russia faction activist and Vladimir Putin in July 2006, Shakkum publicly invited him to join the party and lead it.
-He told Putin that he wants to see his national leader, than caused applause in a hall.
+He told Putin that he wants to see him as national leader which then caused applause in a hall.
 The newspaper Moskovskij Komsomolets called Shakkum's performance "a real hit".

 Shakkum has scientific degrees of Candidate of Sciences by Psychology and Doctor of Sciences by Economy.